Skip to main content

 Does Takoyakushi Furukawa handle dietary restrictions?

 The menu is built around a seasonal dashi progression — which means fish-based stock is central to the experience.
-Strict vegetarian or vegan diners will find the format difficult to accommodate, and allergen flexibility is not documented in available venue data. check the venue's official channels before booking if dietary needs are a concern.
+Strict vegetarian or vegan diners will find the format difficult to accommodate, allergen flexibility is not documented in available venue data. check the venue's official channels before booking if dietary needs are a concern.

 What are alternatives to Takoyakushi Furukawa in Kyoto?